 The Federal judiciary has frequently been relied on to block the anti-immigration policies of the Trump administration.
 However, as with any litigation, there is no guarantee as to how any Federal judge will rule on any specific immigration law issue.
 This point was made abundantly clear on July 24 when 2 Federal courts issued different rulings on the Trump administration’s effort to significantly restrict asylum protection for migrants.

 These 2 cases involved lawsuits against the new rule of the Trump administration (published in the Federal Register to be effective July 16) that generally makes migrants ineligible for asylum protection in the United States if they passed through another country while traveling to the United States, but failed to apply for asylum protection in such other country.
 It is believed that this anti-asylum new rule will most adversely apply to Central American migrants who pass through Mexico on the way to the U.S. southern border.

-The divergent decisions from Judge Kelly and Judge Tigar show that as judges can easily reach different decisions on similar issues, it is critical that immigrants retain qualified immigration counsel, such as the Law Offices of Kameli and Associates, which has successfully represented immigrants for many years, to have the best chance of being successful in court.
-If you have any immigration law issue, whether concerning the anti-asylum new rule of the Trump administration or any other matter, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for assistance.
+The divergent decisions from Judge Kelly and Judge Tigar show that as judges can easily reach different decisions on similar issues, it is critical that immigrants retain qualified immigration counsel, such as Kameli Law, which has successfully represented immigrants for many years, to have the best chance of being successful in court.
+If you have any immigration law issue, whether concerning the anti-asylum new rule of the Trump administration or any other matter, please contact the Kameli Law, at email@example.com or 312-233-1000, for assistance.